dhaval-dobariya/dhaval-dobariya.github.io/index.md

 ## Dhaval Dobariya

-I am experienced iOS application developer, I have 6+ years of experience in developing iOS application using Swift or Objective-C. I am developing iOS applications by following MVC or MVVM coding pattern.
+I am experienced iOS application developer, I have 7+ years of experience in developing iOS application using Swift or Objective-C. I am developing iOS applications by following MVVM, MVC or other coding pattern as per the requirements.

 You can refer my profile on [LinkedIn](https://www.linkedin.com/in/dhaval-dobariya-007/).
 You can use hire me on [Upwork](https://www.upwork.com/fl/dobariyadhaval) to develop iOS applications.

-I am FullStack iOS application developer I can also hanlde backend by developing Rest API using Python or I can also develop serverless or backend less application using Firebase's or AWS's several services to manage data and fucntionalities.
+I am FullStack iOS application developer I can also hanlde backend by developing Rest API using Python/Php or I can also develop serverless or backend less application using Firebase's or AWS's several services to manage data and fucntionalities.

+I have developed several kinds of application like Fitness apps, Finance apps, Social Media apps, E-Commerce apps, Utility apps, etc.

 #### Services I am providing

+- Native iOS & Android apps development
+- Develop apps using SwiftUI or Jetpack compose
 - Migrate Projects
   - Convert Objective-C project to latest Swift project
   - Convert old Swift project to latest Swift Project
+- Fixing criticle memmory or crash related issues
 - Maintain old Objective-C project and add more features over the time
-- Native iOS & Android apps development
 - API Integrations, socket connections, etc,
-- Rest APIs Development using Python
+- Rest APIs Integrations
 - Server-less Apps using AWS or Firebase SDKs
-- Version control using BitBucket, Git, GitLab.
+- Code managemetn using Version control systems like BitBucket, Git, GitLab.
-- Task management using Trello, Asana, GitLab
+- Task management using Trello, Asana, GitLab, Linear, etc.
 - Extensive knowledge in object-oriented software development, MVC, MVVM, VIPER architecture, multithreading, networking and memory management.

 You can have a look at my previous work: